Caterpillar cuts profit outlook as China sales slump

 Analysts on average had expected Caterpillar to earn $2.88 per share, according to IBES data from Refinitiv.

-Reporting by Rachit Vats and Ankit Ajmera in Bengaluru; Writing by Patrick Graham; Editing by Bernard Orr
+Reporting by Rachit Vats and Ankit Ajmera in Bengaluru; Writing by Patrick Graham; Editing by Bernard Orr and Anil D'Silva